Claudia Cardinale: Personal life

 Cardinale published an autobiography with Anne Mori, Io Claudia, Tu Claudia, in 1995.
 She was a regular attendee of the Academy Awards.
 Her awards include an honorary Golden Lion at the 1993 Venice Film Festival, and an Honorary Golden Bear at the 2002 Berlin Film Festival.
 The Los Angeles Times Magazine, in a February 2011 online feature, named Cardinale among the 50 most beautiful women in film history.
 Cardinale said of her acting, "I never felt scandal and confession were necessary to be an actress.
 I've never revealed myself or even my body in films.
 Mystery is very important."
-It was an important aspect of her acting career, that through her varied roles she would preserve her mystery, in order to stay true to herself, independent and determined, in what was then a man's world.
+It was an important aspect of her acting career that, through her varied roles, she would preserve her mystery in order to stay true to herself, independent and determined, in what was then a man's world.
 In a 2014 interview, she revealed her secret of success: "If you want to practise this craft, you have to have inner strength.
 Otherwise, you'll lose your idea of who you are.
 Every film I make entails becoming a different woman.
 And in front of a camera, no less!
 But when I'm finished, I'm me again."

-Cardinale reacted to the death of Alain Delon by publishing a statement to pay tribute to the French movie star, her cinema companion, and long-time friend, with whom she had shared the poster in The Leopard, Rocco and His Brothers and Lost Command.
+Cardinale reacted to the death of Alain Delon by publishing a statement to pay tribute to the French movie star, her cinema companion and long-time friend, with whom she had shared the poster in The Leopard, Rocco and His Brothers and Lost Command.

 In September 2025, Cardinale paid tribute (perhaps speaking out in a public forum for the final time) to the fashion designer Giorgio Armani upon his passing, stating [that she was] "filled with immense pain at the news".

 Death and tributes

-Cardinale died, aged 87, on 23 September 2025, at her home in Nemours, Île-de-France.
+Cardinale died, at the age of 87, on 23 September 2025, at her home in Nemours, Île-de-France.
 Her funeral was held at Saint-Roch in Paris.

 Cardinale attracted many tributes after her death.
 The President of Italy, Sergio Mattarella, described her as "an extraordinary artist, an unforgettable heroine of Italian and international cinema, always loved by the public and highly esteemed by great directors".
 French President Emmanuel Macron declared that the French "[...] will always carry this Italian and world star in our hearts, in the eternity of cinema".

 Alessandro Giuli, Italy's Minister of Culture, said she was "one of the greatest Italian actresses of all time", highlighting "her grace, her special beauty and her long career".
 Anouchka Delon and Antonio Banderas paid tribute to the memory of Cardinale.